tituionut/flux-training/part02/README.md

 1. If you have not done so already, push `app.yaml` to `workshop-flux-bootstrap`
 2. Make sure the application is deployed
 3. Push `app2.yaml` to `workshop-flux-bootstrap`
+   * Just copy `app.yaml` and adjust the names
 4. Make sure the second application is deployed
+   * Wait for synchronization with git or force it
 5. Change a property in the second application, e.g. amount of replicas
+   * Wait for synchronization with git or force it
 6. Verify the changes are updated
 7. Delete both applications from `workshop-flux-bootstrap`
+   * Wait for synchronization with git or force it
 8. Make sure the applications are deleted from the cluster